 Following federal court orders in 2021, DACA renewal remains available, but USCIS is not granting initial requests as of July 16, 2021.
 This situation is subject to change, which will be reflected on the USCIS website.

-The Deferred Action for Childhood Arrivals program (DACA) faces an uncertain future.
-The administration of President Donald Trump has recurrently threatened to end the program, although it remains in effect to a limited extent for now.
+The Deferred Action for Childhood Arrivals program (DACA) faces an uncertain future, although it remains in effect to a limited extent for now.
 In the midst of this uncertainty, foreign nationals who have filed for protection under DACA sometimes question the wisdom of responding to a Request for Evidence related to their application.
 An RFE from USCIS is a request for more evidence to determine whether a foreign national is eligible for DACA.
 You should make sure to respond to an RFE if you receive it, since you may lose rights and benefits if you fail to respond.

 Getting an RFE does not mean that USCIS plans to deny your application.
 It simply means that the agency does not have all of the papers that it needs to process the application.
 You should review the RFE and gather the missing documentation within the period provided by USCIS.

 There are very few risks of responding to an RFE.
 Foreign nationals often feel reluctant to provide further information to USCIS because they are concerned that USCIS will share the information with Immigration and Customs Enforcement (ICE).
 This is the branch of the Department of Homeland Security (DHS) that enforces immigration laws and can start removal proceedings.
 However, USCIS previously stated that its policy is not to provide this type of information to ICE unless it is necessary to protect public safety or national security, or in other extreme circumstances.

 It is unlikely that a response to an RFE will trigger removal proceedings if the initial DACA application did not.